ktopcuoglu/gitlab-dbt-analytics/extract/gitlab_feature_flags_yaml/README.md

-### YML Extractor
+de### YML Extractor

-This job pulls an YAML files into tables in Snowflake within the raw.gitlab_feature_flags_yaml schema.
-It uses [remarshal](https://pypi.org/project/remarshal/) to serialize YAML to JSON.
+This job pulls an YAML files into tables in Snowflake within the raw.gitlab_data_yaml.feature_flags table.
+It uses [PyYAML](https://pypi.org/project/pyyaml/) to serialize YAML to JSON.

 Current files are: